14 July 2017

 Ratings offer a vague notion of waterproof protection, but understanding construction is a much better tool for comparing and choosing outerwear.

-2L: A 2L (two-layer) garment consists of a face fabric bonded to a waterproof breathable membrane.
+2L (two-layer) garments consist of a face fabric bonded to a waterproof breathable membrane.

 - Cons: They leave the waterproof breathable membrane vulnerable to abrasion and soiling.
-A 2L jacket may be an excellent choice for you if you’re not too concerned with long-lasting waterproof protection or you’re very concerned with packability.
+A 2L jacket may be an excellent choice for you if it has a separate drop-liner or mesh liner to protect the membrane.
 Compare a 2L garment to a hardback book that’s missing one of its covers.
-An example of this is the K-Way Men's Torrential Rain Jacket.
+An example of this is the K-Way Men's Franklin Rain jacket.

 - Cons: A 2.5L might be a good choice for you if you’re concerned about both packability and waterproof durability.
 Think of a 2.5L garment as a book with one hardback cover and one paperback cover.

-- Cons: They’re generally thicker, stiffer, and less breathable.
+- Cons: They’re generally thicker, stiffer, and more robust.
 A 3L jacket might be a good choice for you if you plan to use it heavily and waterproof durability is your main concern.
 Think of a 3L jacket as a hardback book.
 Jackets like the K-Way Kilimanjaro Men's Shell Jacket is 3L garment.